akram640/foundationIITm/Week1/README.md

 1. A Quick Introduction to Variable
 2. Variables and Input Statement
 3. Variables and Literals
-    a.Literals are actual value which are store inside a variable
+    [^1]:Literals are actual value which are store inside a variable